khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 - **JIT (Just-In-Time) compiler:** Further enhanced performance for CPU-intensive operations.
 - **Named arguments:** Allowed passing arguments to functions based on their names, improving readability and flexibility.
+- **Union types:** Enabled declaring that a variable or parameter can accept multiple different types.

 ## Tools